max-mapper/get-dat/markdown/02-tabular-datasets.md

 No changes were made.
 ```

 Dat only writes new data if the data has changed.
-And because we’re using a unique key, running `dat export -d people` shows no duplicates.
+And because we're using a unique key, running `dat export -d people` shows no duplicates.

 If you update alice's age to `"36"` and run `dat import` again, you'll see that dat will write 1 row -- alice's.